sreeni0406/sreeni/Home.md

     }

 This check would succeed if the Subject's direct permissions _or any of its Groups' permissions_ (as returned by the `MyGroupPermissionResolver` implementation) implied the 'editArticle` permission.

+## Caching

+Reducing round-trips to the Stormpath API servers can be a beneficial performance boost, so you will likely want to enable caching.
+The [Configuration](#configuration) section example already shows caching being used, so if you copied that, you should be good to go - you don't need to configure anything additional.
+However, if you are interested in what is going on, keep reading.

+Shiro has its own Caching support that allows you to plug in to existing caching products (Hazelcast, Ehcache, etc).
+The Stormpath Java SDK also has an identical concept for Stormpath users that don't rely on Shiro.

+Instead of having to configure two caching mechanisms in your Shiro-enabled app (one for Shiro, and another separate one for the Stormpath Java SDK), the Apache Shiro plugin for Stormpath has a caching implementation that uses the Stormpath Java SDK caching API to 'wrap' or 'bridge' the Shiro caching API.
+This means you can tell the Stormpath Java SDK to use the same `CacheManager` that Shiro uses, allowing you to use a single cache system for all of your application's needs.

+To enable this 'bridge' support, for example, in `shiro.ini` (or the Spring, Guice or CDI equivalent):

+    [main]

+    # Enable whatever Shiro CacheManager implementation you want:
+    cacheManager = my.shiro.CacheManagerImplementation
+    securityManager.cacheManager = $cacheManager

+    # Stormpath integration:
+    stormpathClient = com.stormpath.shiro.client.ClientFactory
+    # Tell the stormpath client to use the same Shiro CacheManager:
+    stormpathClient.cacheManager = $cacheManager

+If for some reason you _don't_ want the Stormpath SDK to use Shiro's caching mechanism, you can configure the `stormpathCacheManager` property (instead of the expected Shiro-specific `cacheManager` property), which accepts a `com.stormpath.sdk.cache.CacheManager` instance instead:

+    # ...
+    stormpathCacheManager = my.com.stormpath.sdk.cache.CacheManagerImplementation
+    # etc...
+    stormpathClient.stormpathCacheManager = $stormpathCacheManager

+But note this approach requires you to set-up/configure two separate caching mechanisms.

+See `ClientFactory` `setCacheManager` and `setStormpathCacheManager` JavaDoc for more.